William and Mary Chinoiserie Silver Beaker

 John Richardson, London silversmith, apprenticed to plateworker Henry Greenaway 1661, free 1669.
 Richardson seems to have continued to work with Greenaway until his retirement in 1670 when Richardson took over the premises and bound his first apprentice Walter Arden.
 Richardson had both a workshop and an active retail trade and during the 1680’s he was busy making cups and tankards with the exotic flat-chased chinoiserie decoration fashionable at that time.
 He also produced altar plate for Westminster Abbey supplied by John Thursby.
 John returned to his home town of Worcester in 1695.
 Died 1698.
 John’s mark of “IR” monogram in script, in the Italian hand, is similar in style to other aspiring silversmiths aiming at the top end of the market, such as Abraham Chair and John Bache.
 He used the same mark throughout his career.
 John’s younger brother Samuel was apprenticed in 1663 to Edward Decayne, a shopkeeping goldsmith specialising in jewellery.
 Samuel moved back to Worcester in 1674, died 1711.
-John Richardson I, London silver maker, apprenticed to Richard Watts 1715, free 1723.
+A second London silversmith named John Richardson (known as John Richardson I) was apprenticed to Richard Watts 1715, free 1723.
 Two marks (New Standard and Starling) entered as largeworker 1723.
 According to Grimwade, Richardson's career as silversmith possibly didn't last very long and he took up service as a soldier to King George II.

 Customer satisfaction is our primary concern